 As we mentioned above, engagement is a critical part of building out your price point.
 While it’s a term often associated with social media, businesses seldom make it a priority to focus on engagement in their day-to-day strategy.
 However, as noted by Sprout Social, with 80 percent of Instagram users following a business, many of them don’t capture as much as they could.
 Don’t be embarrassed if you find yourself in the same boat though; engagement can be difficult to establish and manage.

 The name of the game with engagement is finding your audience and holding a dialogue with them in a meaningful way.
 This includes not only asking the right questions but making posts that showcase the philosophy or personality of your influencer brand consistently.
 A photo editing app can help you achieve this and hone in on that common bond you share with your audience and hone in on that common bond you share with your audience.
 Over time, this will align with your strategy to add Instagram followers, giving you a well-rounded audience that will start to engage with one another on your page.
 When it’s all said and done, you not only will have a page others have started to look towards standing alone, but see genuine interactions occurring.

 Find Those That Can Afford You

 Perhaps one of the biggest struggles a lot of influencers face is simply finding those that they can advertise or partner with.
 As noted by Small Business Labs, only approximately 26 percent of small businesses have over $1,000,000 in revenue each year.
 When you factor in how much of that budget goes to marketing, grabbing a little piece of that revenue seems like a daunting task, especially if they’re making significantly less.
-And if you’re running into the same issues, then improving your sales pipeline is vital.
+And if you’re running into the same issues, then improving your sales pipeline is vital; although you could look into how to start a digital marketing agency as well.